-Charges can be paid at the self-service machines using cash.
-Debit and credit cards may also be used if the charge is over £5.
-Telephone payments using a debit or credit card for charges over £5 can be made between the hours of:
+Charges can be paid by telephone using a debit or credit card for charges over £5 between the hours of:

 If you believe that fines have been charged that you should not have to pay (e.g. because you have been absent from university due to illness), you will need to complete an appeal against charges form.
 This process ensures that everyone is treated equally and fairly.

 All items on your account are automatically renewed unless another user has reserved the item.
 If you do not return a reserved item by its due date, you will be charged fines until it is returned (all charges accrued will still be payable when the item is returned).
 Unpaid charges can lead to your library account being blocked, which will mean that you can no longer borrow any items from the library.

 If your fines reach £20, your account will automatically be blocked.
 If this happens, you will need to reduce your fines to under £20 to continue to borrow.
 It is your responsibility to manage your library account.
 As a courtesy we send an email reminder to your university email account two days before books are due back.
 However, you should not rely solely on this courtesy email.